This post will require your undivided attention.

 Focus sustainable is focus achievable.
 Before your sit down for deep work, go to the bathroom, don’t be hungry and run from your smartphone.
 It’s really that simple.
 Time box your essential tasks and leave some unstructured time for yourself for unforeseen emergencies.

 Time for mind wandering is necessary.
 It creates the sparks of brilliance where you let the underlying thoughts that are ruminating to make connections and form patterns.
 Pattern forming in turn gives you terrific insights.
 Work intently, take a break to treat yourself to silence, go for a walk, come back and repeat.
+In Vedic literature, focus can be attained by bringing into alignment two important aspect of our mind: 1.
+Mental fluctuations 2 .Thoughts.

 Saying No to yourself: